littleosbook/littleosbook/output.md

 isn't empty, and then writing the data to the data I/O port.

 ### Configuring Bochs
-You must use the Bochs configuration file, `bochsrc.txt`, to instruct Bochs to save the output from the first serial port to a file.
-This can be done with the `com1` configuration parameter:
+To save the output from the first serial serial port the Bochs configuration file `bochsrc.txt` must be updated.
+The `com1` configuration instructs Bochs how to handle first serial port:

 ~~~
-    com1: enabled=1, mode=file, dev=com1.out"
+    com1: enabled=1, mode=file, dev=com1.out
 ~~~

 The output from serial port one will now be stored in the file `com1.out`.

 ### The Driver
-We recommend that you implement a `write` function for the serial port similar to what you did for the framebuffer.
-To avoid name clashes with the `write` function for the framebuffer you might want to name the functions `fb_write` and `serial_write` to distinguish them.
+We recommend that you implement a `write` function for the serial port similar to the `write` function in the driver for the framebuffer.
+To avoid name clashes with the `write` function for the framebuffer it is a good idea to name the functions `fb_write` and `serial_write` to distinguish them.

 We further recommend that you try to write a `printf`-like function, see section 7.3 in [@knr].
 The `printf` function could take an additional argument to decide to which device to write the output (framebuffer or serial).

-A good idea is to create some way of distinguishing the severeness of the log messages, for example by prepending the messages with `DEBUG`, `INFO` or `ERROR`.
+A final recommendation is that you create some way of distinguishing the severeness of the log messages, for example by prepending the messages with `DEBUG`, `INFO` or `ERROR`.